-Many food scientists now agree that oats are very beneficial to human health, helping to lower cholesterol and aid digestion.
-If you are looking for a recipe to make your own, there are a number of different ones to choose from.
-This is mainly because it depends upon which (if any) spices you want to use for the flavouring.
+So, if you are looking for a recipe to make your own oatcakes, there are a few different ones.
+It really depends upon which ingredients and spices (if any) you want to use for the flavouring.